varunneal/modded-nanogpt/records/090325_FA3/README.md

 ### Motivation

-PyTorch's Flex Attention is up to 40% slower than Flash Attention v3.
+Flash Attention v3 achieves greater SM utilization on Hopper GPUs than Flash Attention v2.

-As the batch size, e.g. the number of parallel sequences increases, FA3 tends to be increasingly efficient in using SMs.
+Flash Attention 3 is significantly faster than Flex Attention, and this gap increases as we increase the number of sequences per batch:

+<img src="./media/attn_speed_vs_batch_s1024_ws384.png" alt="Flash vs Flex Attention varying #sequences/batch" width="500"/>

-In order to train with document masking, we use Flex Attention's `flash_attn_varlen_func`.
+In order to train with document masking, we use Flex Attention's `flash_attn_varlen_func` (suggested by @YouJiacheng).
-We keep the number of tokens per step fixed (`393216`) but pack a variable number of sequences in each batch.
-We clip the maximum length of each sequence to `args.train_max_seq_len = 2048`.
+We keep the number of tokens per step fixed (`393216`) but pack a variable number of sequences in each batch, clipping the maximum length of each sequence to `args.train_max_seq_len = 2048`.

 WR#26 by @ClassicLarry found that validation loss decreases when we train only on sequences beginning with the Beginning of Sequence token (`<BoS>`).

-In order generate batches where each sequence begins with `<BOS>`, I have created the helper class `BOSFinder`.
-This class is useful for generating the start and end of each sequence.

 ### Flash Attention 3

-Flash Attention 3 is significantly faster than Flex Attention, and this gap increases as we increase the number of sequences per batch:

-<img src="./media/attn_speed_vs_batch_s1024_ws384.png" alt="Flash vs Flex Attention varying #sequences/batch" width="500"/>

 As mentioned above, we need to use an unmerged PR in order to use FA3 with `torch.compile`.
 You can build the wheel like so: